tianyicui/gotgo/README.md

 Gotgo
 =====

-This document describes the second iteration of my attempt at a reasonable implementation of generics for [go](http://golang.org) based on the idea of template packages.
-(Note: this package was formerly known as gotit... which had unfortunate possible mispronunciations.)
+This document describes the third iteration of my attempt at a reasonable implementation of generics for [go](http://golang.org) based on the idea of template packages.

 Quick start
 -----------